jwd83/obsidian-the-maze/Naturalism/Atheism.md

-The lack of belief in the supernatural such as [[god]].
+The lack of belief in things supernatural such as [[god]], prayer, ESP, ghosts and more.
 This does not require the belief in anything else.
 It is similar to calling oneself a non-stamp collector.